Information about the accreditation exam.

 Exam locations

 Most candidates will sit the exam in dedicated computer centres, for reasons of equity, security and cost.
 The exam is held concurrently in multiple locations, according to demand and practical considerations.
-The main locations are Adelaide, Brisbane, Canberra, Melbourne, Perth, Sydney and Wellington.
+The main locations are Adelaide, Brisbane, Canberra, Melbourne, Perth, Sydney and Aotearoa New Zealand (Wellington or Auckland).

 Candidates who want to register for the exam but cannot attend one of these locations should contact the Accreditation Board chair well before the exam so that exam coordinators may gauge demand in other locations and investigate the feasibility of other arrangements.
 There is no guarantee that IPEd will be able to provide a candidate the opportunity to sit the exam in locations where there is insufficient demand, including the main locations.

-In the event of an emergency (e.g., a pandemic-related lockdown or a natural disaster) in a location where the exam is being held, all candidates registered for that venue will be offered remote sitting – provided there are sufficient remote invigilators available and the candidates meet the technical requirements.
-A candidate unwilling or unable to sit the exam remotely in these circumstances will receive a refund of their registration fee in line with our cancellation policy.
+In the event of an emergency (e.g. a pandemic-related lockdown or a natural disaster) in a location where the exam is being held, all candidates registered for that venue will be offered remote sitting – provided sufficient remote invigilators are available and the candidates meet the technical requirements.
+A candidate unwilling or unable to sit the exam remotely in these circumstances will receive a refund of their registration fee in line with our cancellation and refund policy.

 Registration fees

-For details of the registration fees for the next exam, see 2024 exam registration.
+For details of the registration fees for the next exam, see the Exam registration page.

-IPEd keeps exam registration fees as low as possible, but it does need to cover the direct costs of holding the exam (these include exam development, venue hire, invigilator fees and expenses, markers and moderator fees and expenses) and administering the exam (these include technical support, candidate materials, and certificates).
+IPEd keeps exam registration fees as low as possible, but it does need to cover the direct costs of holding the exam (these include exam development, venue hire, invigilator fees and expenses, and marker and moderator fees and expenses) and administering the exam (these include administrative and technical support, candidate materials, and certificates).

 The registration fee does not include the cost of hearing an appeal against your result; an additional fee applies for lodging an appeal.